rubys/showcase/app/views/docs/tasks/Invoicing.md

 more common packages at the top.
  * Also on the setup page is a place where you can enter a Student package description which will be included on the invoices given to students.
  * Optionally add options if applicable.
 Options are useful for things like meals and hotels.
 You can indicate that options are included in some packages.
+ * Prices can be customized a number of ways:
      * If some studios have special pricing or different default packages you can indicate this on the page for that studio.
+     * Agenda items can override pricing for heats in that agenda item.
+     * On the pricing page, you can define different prices for specific age groups, for example to have discounts for juniors.

 Once this setup is complete, when you add new people to the event you will have the opportunity to select packages and options.